 Please contact us with a question, concern, idea, event request, or prayer request.
 Provide the information below.

-Supporting the MD Harris Institute
+Donations for the MD Harris Institute

 Our team pronounces Chen Shalom and Charis Eirene on each person who visits the MD Harris Institute, and each one who is influenced by our work.